5 minutes for you: Motivating mantras to build workplace confidence

 Step 4: Commit to your mantra

-At your chosen time every day, find a quiet space and repeat your mantra 3-5 times aloud.
+At your chosen time every day, find a quiet space and repeat your mantra aloud.
 It can help to look at yourself in the mirror.
 Focus not only on the words but on how you feel when you say them.
 Believe them.
 Connect with them.

 Step 5: Use your mantra at stressful times